 As a birding hobbyist I’m constantly googling things about different types of birds.
 Recently I found myself googling “what kind of bird seed do cardinals like?”.
 Cardinals are very common where I live in Tennessee and are one of my favorite feeder birds to see so naturally I want them to frequent my feeders.

-Although they will eat smaller seeds if that is all that’s available, cardinals prefer larger seeds like sunflower seeds, crushed peanuts, chunks of suet (winter only), cracked corn, and safflower seeds.
+Although they will eat smaller seeds if that is all that’s available, cardinals prefer larger seeds like sunflower or safflower seeds, but also crushed peanuts, chunks of suet (winter only), and cracked corn.
 Cardinals possess a very strong and thick beak that is perfect for crushing these larger seeds.